nicolabs/musiccast-fix-kit/README.md

 ## Logging and debugging

+There is a special `scripts/debug.js` script that does nothing but printing debug informations.
+It is simply loaded as a scenario :

+    node . -s ./scripts/sync-volume.js ./scripts/debug.js --source=192.168.1.42 ...

-This will log network activity :
+This will log network activity (Node.js native) :

     NODE_DEBUG="net" node index.js ...